adriannnv/catalog/library/ruby/3.4/README.md

 The commands so far used the pre-build Ruby image available in the Unikraft registry.

-In order to build a local image, clone this repository and `cd` into this directory.
+In oder to to build a local image, clone this repository and `cd` into this directory.
 Then use `kraft` to build an image locally:

 ```bash